Skip to content

 Error Protocol Definition

 The error.proto file defines the structure of error messages using the Protocol Buffers language.
-Here's an example of what this file might look like:
+Here is the actual definition:

 syntax = "proto3";